-She did a show a while back that showed viewers how to have fun with their kids in the kitchen, and her Mac and Cheese Cups stood out to me as something I could take and make even healthier for my little girls….
+She did a show a while back that showed viewers how to have fun with their kids in the kitchen.
+Her Mac and Cheese Cups stood out to me as something I could take and make even healthier for my little girls.

-By adding spaghetti squash in place of the noodles, these vegetable-packed, delicious cupcakes are a treat for both kids and adults!
-Check out my one-year old munching on the broccoli from one of the cupcakes…
+By adding spaghetti squash in place of the noodles, these vegetable-packed cupcakes are a savory treat for both kids and adults.
+Check out my one-year old munching on the broccoli from one of the cupcakes.

 Both my girls adored these and asked for more!

-- about 2 c. prepared spaghetti squash noodles, blotted dry
+- 2 cups prepared spaghetti squash noodles blotted dry

 - 6 T. almond meal